We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 While the automotive industry shifts toward fully electric vehicles at this very moment, internal combustion engines have relied on a strike of electricity all along.
-The spark plug is responsible for creating a car’s all-important spark to ignite the gas and fuel mixture, and if it’s damaged or incorrectly set, it can lead to a malfunctioning, or dead-as-a-doornail, car.
+Changing spark plugs hasn't become a thing of the past, yet.
+These inexpensive engine parts are responsible for creating a car’s all-important spark to ignite the gas and fuel mixture.
+If they're old or incorrectly set, they'll cause malfunctioning, or an inoperable, dead-as-a-doornail car.

-Spark plugs do require maintenance and replacement, but there’s no specific rule of law as to when they need servicing.
+Spark plugs do require maintenance and replacement, but there’s no blanket rule as to when they need servicing.
 It’s up to you, the owner, to regularly check your plugs and to recognize signs of a faulty plug.
-The Drive’s callused info team will show you how.
+I'm here to show you how.

 A spark plug is a small device that plugs into the engine, more specifically into the cylinder, and provides the spark for combustion via a conduit connecting the battery to the spark plug.
 A household consumer engine typically has as many spark plugs as there are cylinders, so an inline-four has four plugs, and a V8 has eight plugs.
 Some cars, however, feature two spark plugs per cylinder for more precise ignition.

-Spark plugs are made up of a bunch of small parts that use copper, nickel, iridium, and platinum, among others.
+Spark plugs possess a bunch of small parts that use copper, nickel, iridium, and platinum, among others.
 For protection and insulation, spark plugs also use ceramic.

 What Does a Spark Plug Do?